 Finding the first job right after finishing college often gets stressful and overwhelming.
 This is the first step in the real world and among various career paths to at times things gets too much to handle.
 One of the biggest issues for out-of-college graduates face is the many jobs requiring experience, and finding the first job is usually difficult.
 This is where call centre jobs come into view.

-However, a call centre job is often not the first choice for a lot of fresh law graduates; however, it proves to be one of the most pragmatic and well-paying jobs to start with career journey.
+However, a call centre job is often not the first choice for a lot of fresh graduates; however, it proves to be one of the most pragmatic and well-paying jobs to start with career journey.
 Call centres offer a lot of entry-level jobs, help in developing communication skills, provide a steady income, and prepare one for taking up various other opportunities.
 Call centre provides a platform when you want to progress ahead in CX, CX-based career, or move with HR, sales, marketing, or operations.
 It offers the right skills and the motivation to pursue future endeavours.

 Fortunately, some industries have resisted contraction and continued to offer opportunities to workers.
 Call centres are one of them.
 As companies realized that offshoring resulted in less personal service, they began to bring jobs back to North American shores.
 This doesn’t just indicate a promising level of growth, but a continued commitment to domestic job creation.

 According to Market Growth Reports-Call Centers Market Size, Share, Growth, and Industry Analysis, By Type (Inbound Call Centers, Outbound Call Centers, Contact Centers), By Application (Customer Service, Sales, IT Support), Regional Insights and Forecast to 2033 The number of call centres crossed 165,000.
 However, 32,000 facilities are operational in the United States.
-Also more than 25% of global outsourced call centre volume is jointly in India and the Philippines[i].
+Also more than 25% of global outsourced call centre volume is jointly in India and the Philippines.

-2. You’ll Develop Transferable Skills
+You Will Develop Transferable Skills

 Almost every job posting features one common line: “Must have excellent written and oral communication skills.”
 Professionals need to be able to convey their ideas in speech, emails, phone calls, and more.
 Other qualifications may vary based on the industry, but the need for clear communication is always a common trait.

-3. There’s Greater Opportunity for Advancement
+Greater Opportunity for Advancement

 Older generations found entry-level positions with greater ease than millennials, but they also faced less competition when they tried to climb the corporate ladder.
 More people pursue university and college education to gain an edge in the job market, but this just means more people are jockeying for the same spots.
 If recent graduates truly want to stand out, they need to start at the bottom and work their way up.